Olosko23/Contact-Form/README.md

 Here
 <br/>
-We want to allow users to sign up for the contact letter
+We want to allow users to sign up for the mailing list for the blog.